mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

   </p>
 </div>

-In this first chart there&#8217;s a statistic with 100 elements.
-In this case there&#8217;s almost no difference.
+In this first chart there’s a statistic with 100 elements.
+In this case there’s almost no difference.
 The lines are very intertwined but we can see that all sorts have almost the same level of performance.

 <div id="attachment_241" style="width: 683px" class="wp-caption alignnone">
   <a href="/images/legacy/uploads2012/11/10k-all.png"><img class="size-full wp-image-241 " title="All sort algorithms (selection sort, insertion sort, bubble sort, heapsort, mergesort, quicksort, the default sort) with array with 10k elements" src="/images/legacy/uploads2012/11/10k-all.png" alt="" width="673" height="385" /></a><p class="wp-caption-text">